Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

 For traceability agent to associate the traffic with the Amplify Marketplace application, the sub-resource "x-agent-details" with "clientId" property needs to be setup in the Credential resource(as in example above).

-In addition, create a RequestAuthentication resource in the namespace in which the Istio agents to allow Istio to parse the authentication information.
+In addition, create a RequestAuthentication resource in the namespace in which the Istio agents were installed to allow Istio to parse the authentication information.

 {{% alert title="Note" %}}
 For more information about RequestAuthentication CRD, please refer to [Istio documentation](https://istio.io/latest/docs/reference/config/security/request_authentication/).